 Item Description Security Mode Choose the security mode, tls-auth or tls-crypt .
 We recommend to use the tls-crypt mode for the security reasons.
 In this mode, all the data is encrypted with a pre-shared key.
 Moreover, this mode is more robust against the TLS denial of service attacks.
 Pre-shared Secret Specifies the pre-shared secret which you can use for every authentication mode.
 CA Certificate Specifies the CA Certificate which you can use for the username/password and X.509 Certificate authentication modes.
 DH Parameters Specifies the protocol for the DH parameters key exchange which you can use for X.509 Certificate authentication in the server mode.
 Local Certificate Specifies the certificate used in the local device.
 You can use this authentication certificate for the X.509 Certificate authentication mode.
 Local Private Key Specifies the key used in the local device.
 You can use the key for the X.509 Certificate authentication mode.
 Local Passphrase Passphrase used during private key generation.
-Username Specifies a login name which you can use for authentication in the user- name/password mode.
+Username Specifies a login name which you can use for authentication in the user-name/password mode.
 Password Specifies a password which you can use for authentication in the user-name/password mode.
 Enter valid characters only, see chap.
 2.1.2!
-Security Level Set the Security Level : 0 - Weak - [Default] Everything is permitted.
-This setting is not recommended; it is advisable to set a higher security level! • 1 - Low - 80 bits of security. • 2 - Medium - 112 bits of security. [default for FirstNet models] • 3 - High - 128 bits of security.
-4 - Very High - 192 bits of security.
+Security Level Set the Security Level : • 0 - Weak - [Default] Everything is permitted.
+This sett recommended; it is advisable to set a higher security lev • 1 - Low - 80 bits of security. • 2 - Medium - 112 bits of security. • 3 - High - 128 bits of security. • 4 - Very High - 192 bits of security.
 User's Up Script Custom script, executed when the OpenVPN tunnel is established.
-Not available for FirstNet models.
 User's Down Script Custom script, executed when the OpenVPN tunnel is closed.
-Not available for FirstNet models.
 Extra Options Specifies additional parameters for the OpenVPN tunnel, such as DHCP options.
 The parameters are proceeded by two dashes.
 For possible parameters see the help text in the router using SSH - run the openvpndhelp command.

-Table 36: OpenVPN Configuration
+Table 37: OpenVPN Configuration